typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 ## When Not To Use It

-If you don't frequently `switch` over union types with many parts, or intentionally wish to leave out some parts.
+If you don't frequently `switch` over union types with many parts, or intentionally wish to leave out some parts, this rule may not be for you.